lexomut/lexomut-rsschool/presentation/transcript.md

 5.1 or stroked with the stroke method.

 5.2 A path may also contain curved lines.
 These are unfortunately a bit more involved to draw.
 The quadraticCurveTo method draws a curve to a given point.
 To determine the curvature of the line, the method is given a control point as well as a destination point.
 Imagine this control point as attracting the line, giving it its curve.
-The line wonít go through the control point, but its direction at the start and end points will be such that a straight line in that direction would point toward the control point.
+The line won√≠t go through the control point, but its direction at the start and end points will be such that a straight line in that direction would point toward the control point.
 The following example illustrates this:

 6. A 2D canvas drawing context provides the methods fillText and strokeText.
 The latter can be useful for outlining letters, but usually fillText is what you need.
 It will fill the outline of the given text with the current fillStyle
 You can specify the size, style, and font of the text with the font property.
 This example just gives a font size and family name.
 It is also possible to add italic or bold to the start of the string to select a style.